Mountain view of Erro, Navarra, Spain

 A broad Pyrenean valley crossed by the Camino de Santiago; deep forests and legendary mountain passes

-Walking without the brochure
+Walking the old ways

 Key Facts